 Year 6 Mass

-Today we celebrated the Year 6 Leadership Mass in the ACU Chapel.
-This was a special opportunity to recognise and encourage the leadership attributes of our senior students.
+Tomorrow we will celebrate the Year 6 Leadership Mass in Rosary Church.
+This is a special opportunity to recognise and encourage the leadership attributes of our senior students.
 I have every confidence in the students as they take on new roles and responsibilities within the school to do their very best in rising to challenges and supporting others in a range of ways.

 Catholic Leaders’ Retreat